Farmers of the Sea – Sea Cucumber Farming as an Alternative to Fishing

 - Strong relationships between the private sector and communities are important for success

 - Built in progressive models of payments, learning, etc. are necessary.
-For many fishers this is their first time running what is essentially a small business
+For many fishers this is their first time running what is essentially a small business.
+Constructing a model which avoids farmer’s debt is crucial

-- Establish a trial period to determine socioeconomic and ecological conditions suitable for the project
+- Establishing a trial period to determine socioeconomic and ecological conditions suitable for the project is important for success

 Blue Ventures’ aquaculture programme is supported by Norges Vel, an international NGO with expertise in tropical mariculture development.